krabf/krabf-v6/content/blog/a-functional-blog.md

 slug = "a-functional-blog"
 categories = ["blog"]
-keywords = ["personal blog", "writing"] summary = "I now have a space on the internet where I can share my thoughts to the world. "
+keywords = ["personal blog", "writing"] summary = "I now have a space on the internet where I can share my thoughts to the world"
 +++

 I have always wanted my corner of the Internet.
 The World Wide Web has had a profound effect on my life in ways I could never have imagined.
 I never thought it would be possible to access so much knowledge with a single search.